-In 1896, 328 Commonwealth was the home of retail clothing merchant George Washington Simmons, Jr., and his wife, Mary Hamilton (Parker) Simmons.
+Among the residents of 328 Commonwealth during this period were retail clothing merchant George Washington Simmons, Jr. and his wife, Mary Hamilton (Parker) Simmons.
 They previously had lived at 244 Marlborough.
-They also maintained a residence in Nahant.
-They moved from 328 Commonwealth by mid-1897 (he died in February of 1898 at their Nahant home, the victim of “gun shot wounds in the chest” which were deemed to be accidental).
+They traveled abroad during the 1896-1897 winter season, after which they made 328 Commonwealth their Boston home.
+They also maintained a home in Nahant, where he died in February in 1898, the victim of “gun shot wounds in chest” which were deemed to be accidental.

 On February 11, 1897, the court-appointed assignees of Isaac Edmands’s property transferred 328 Commonwealth to George Balkam.
 On February 13, 1897, Charles Barry assigned the mortgage on the property to George Rudolf Mosle of New York City.
 And on April 28 and April 30, 1897, Malcolm McLoud acquired 328 Commonwealth from George Mosle and George Balkam.